 Compatibility and Budget

-Just remember to think about what you are going to be using your PC for, and decide whether your needs warrant the purchase of a RAM kit with a larger memory size, as if you don’t need huge memory banks (and that applies to a lot of PC gamers and home media professionals), you can focus on the speed of the RAM itself.
+Just remember to think about what you are going to be using your PC for, and decide whether your needs warrant the purchase of memory kits with larger memory sizes, as if you don’t need huge memory banks (and that applies to a lot of gaming PCs and home media professionals), you can focus on the speed of the RAM itself.

-Essentially, all of these different RAM kits are going to work brilliantly with the Ryzen 5000 series – it’s up to you to make sure your motherboard is compatible and that you can spare the cash to optimize your PC!
+Essentially, all of these different best RAM for Ryzen kits are going to work brilliantly with the Ryzen 5000 series – it’s up to you to make sure your motherboard is compatible and that you can spare the cash to optimize your PC!

-If you are looking for a great overall RAM kit for the Ryzen 5000 series, then we recommend you go with the G.Skill – or failing that you select the ThermalTake ToughRam, as both offer performance that is well balanced, and suited to their price point.
-If you are on a budget, then lower frequency RAM kits like the Corsair Vengeance Pro kit will still perform nicely, with solid overclock options available to you even thogh you are putting less money down.
-And, if performance is key, and you can’t do without the best, it’s Corsair again with their 64Gb Vengeance RAM kit.
+If you are looking for the best RAM for Ryzen 5000, then we recommend you go with the G.Skill Trident Z – or failing that you select the ThermalTake TOUGHRAM, as both offer performance that is well balanced, and suited to their price point.
+If you are on a budget, then lower frequency RAM kits like the Corsair Vengeance RGB Pro kit will still perform nicely, with solid overclock options available to you even though you are putting less money down.
+And, if performance is key, and you can’t do without the best, it’s Corsair again with their 64GB Vengeance RAM kit.

 Whatever RAM you pick though, we are sure you are going to see an uplift in your new Ryzen 5000 series CPU productivity and speed.

 If you’ve got an older AMD chip, we also have a guide for the best RAM for Ryzen which considers all the top RAM selections for different chip iterations over the years.